awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 1. \(Optional\) If the **AmazonEKS\_CNI\_Policy** managed IAM policy is attached to your [Amazon EKS node IAM role](create-node-role.md), we recommend assigning it to an IAM role that you associate to the Kubernetes `aws-node` service account instead\.
 For more information, see [Configuring the VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.

 1. This procedure assumes that you have an existing cluster named `my-cluster` in the `us-west-2` Region\.
 For a different existing cluster, change the values\.
 If you don't already have an Amazon EKS cluster and an Amazon Linux 2 node group to add a Windows node group to, then we recommend that you follow the [Getting started with Amazon EKS – `eksctl`](getting-started-eksctl.md) guide instead\.
-The guide provides a complete end\-to\-end walkthrough for creating an Amazon EKS cluster with Amazon Linux and Windows nodes\.
+The guide provides a complete end\-to\-end walkthrough for creating an Amazon EKS cluster with Amazon Linux nodes\.

    Create your node group with the following command\.
-Replace the *<example values>* with your own values\.
+Replace the *<example values>* \(including *`<>`*\) with your own values\.
+**Important**
+If you want to deploy a node group to AWS Outposts, AWS Wavelength, or AWS Local Zones subnets, then the AWS Outposts, AWS Wavelength, or AWS Local Zones subnets must not have been passed in when you created the cluster\.
+You must create the node group with a config file, specifying the AWS Outposts, AWS Wavelength, or AWS Local Zones subnets\.
+For more information see [Create a nodegroup from a config file](https://eksctl.io/usage/managing-nodegroups/#creating-a-nodegroup-from-a-config-file) and [Config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\.

    ```
    eksctl create nodegroup \